Robin’s Egg Blue Peanut Butter Easter Eggs (Think Reese’s)

 Instructions

 2. Using the cookie scoop, fill it with the peanut butter mixture and put it in your hand.
 Roll it between your hands to form a smooth round ball.
-Then use your fingers to gently shape it into an egg form and place it on the cookie sheet.
+Then use your fingers to gently shape it into an egg form or oval shape and place it on the cookie sheet.
 Repeat this process until you’ve used all the peanut butter mixture.
 Place them in the freezer for 1-2 hours.

 4. Add the matcha powder and blue spirulina to the melted chocolate and whisk until combined and there are no streaks left.
 Pour the melted chocolate into a small, semi-wide drinking glass.